VaxU

 Define

-By August of 2021, the United States made substantial progress to counter the infectious spread of COVID-19, most notably through the development of novel vaccines that proved to reduce the chance of severe illness, hospitalization, and death from the virus.
-Despite these vital advancements, COVID-19 vaccination rates stagnated in growth and vaccine hesitancy continued to persist, especially amongst college-age young adults (18-30 years old).
-Throughout Atlanta-area universities, there was a concerning range of COVID-19 vaccination rates and lingering vaccine hesitancy amongst local student populations.
+By August 2021, the US made substantial progress to counter the spread of COVID-19 through the development of vaccines that reduce chance of severe illness, hospitalization, and death.
+Despite these advancements, COVID-19 vaccination rates stagnated and vaccine hesitancy continued, especially amongst college-age young adults (18-30 years old).
+Throughout Atlanta-area universities, there was a concerning range of vaccination rates and lingering hesitancy amongst student populations.
 As members of this community, my team and I were passionate about using the opportunity of this project to protect the health and wellbeing of those around us.

 How might we address COVID-19 vaccine hesitancy amongst local university students?